-A 1000x oil immersion objective is nice to have, but the range of applications are limited.
+A 100x oil immersion objective is nice to have, but the range of applications are limited.
 The total magnification of the microscope is calculated by multiplying the magnification of the objectives, with the magnification of the eyepiece (which is usually 10x).
 This range covers most specimens quite well.
 In most cases you do not need more than 400x.
 The maximum theoretical useful magnification which is possible with compound microscopes is 1000x.
 This magnification already requires a very steady and solid device.
-Forget about advertised values such 1200x.
+Forget about advertised values such 1200x and more.
 Meaningful magnifications of 1000x are already difficult to achieve (requiring a 100x oil objective) and anything above it will be useless empty magnification, because the resolution limit of the microscope has already been reached.

 If you want a stereo microscope, then you will, most likely, go for a magnification from 10x to maximum about 70x.